hlts2/gomine/README.md

 # gomine

-gomine is command line tool for Redmine viewer.
+gomine is command line tool for viewing Redmine.

 # Install